jfahler/project-tauntaun/FIRST_TIME_SETUP.md

 - Verify your DCS installation path
 - Check that the path contains `DCS.exe`, `CoreMods`, or `Mods`
 - Use the "Enter custom path" option
+- For development, use "Development mode"

 ### Config File Issues
 - Delete `local-config.json` to reset
 - Check file permissions
 - Verify JSON syntax is valid

+### Cross-Platform Issues
+- **Linux**: Ensure proper permissions on config directories
+- **macOS**: Check Gatekeeper settings for downloaded applications
+- **Windows**: Run as administrator if needed for Program Files access

 ---